At this time, we have one of two arrangements for writers available:

 - A direct quote from the founder must be added with relevant linkage.

-If you're the co-founder, founder, or corporate-level officer of a company and you've provided this info in your bio with a link to the website, sponsored articles will not be considered as paid promotion.
+If you're the co-founder, founder, or influential person of a company and you've provided this info in your bio with a link to the website, sponsored articles will not be considered paid promotions.

 Not Disclosing Vested Interest

 Expiscor Collective has a strict policy of transparency and disclosure.
-If you're mentioning any products or services that are created by Expiscor/Kyrios Kairos, we need to make the readers know that you are somehow affiliated or invested.
+Suppose you mention any products or services created by Expiscor/Kyrios Kairos.
+In that case, we need to inform the readers that you are somehow affiliated or invested, financially or not.

 If Expiscor has had a positive effect on your life and you want others to experience similar results, mention it as it is.
-If you're part of the Expiscor Collective Expert Network, mention that you are affiliated and receive payment from potential earnings.
+If you're affiliated and receive payment from any earnings from our programs, disclose it.

 If you're writing about one of our books/courses, mention that you might receive affiliate income from purchases made through your link.
-If you're an affiliate member of our membership program, mention that you receive a % from members brought by you.
+If you're an affiliate member of our membership program, you must have some sort of acknowledgment to the people you share the content with.

 We only publish full stories.
-However, you are free to publish multi-part series and indicate so in your articles.
-Don't fear to do so if that's what best fits the tone of voice for a certain topic or audience.
+However, you are free to submit multi-part series and indicate so in your articles.
+Don't fear to do so if that's what best fits the tone of voice for a specific topic or audience.

 Poor Quality Control

-Good grammar is important to the success of any piece.
+Good grammar is essential to the success of any piece.
 A reader's opinion will be hindered if they are distracted by bad spelling or formatting, so it sucks when this happens!

 The first paragraph should be your hook, not an introduction.
 Think of this as the Abstract/Executive Summary for a research report that summarizes key points from each section.
 This is to make them easier on the eyes and quicker to grasp.